On My Kids Plate

 Baking The Cookies

-• Bake cookies for 7-8 minutes, the cookies will spread a little as they bake.
-Remove the cookies from the oven before the edges start to brown.
+1. Bake cookies for 7-8 minutes, the cookies will spread a little as they bake.
+Remove the cookies from the oven when the edges are just lightly brown.

-• Fill the middle with extra jam if any need a little more jam.
-Move cookies to a cooling rack or clean cooking towel to finish cooling, then enjoy!
+2. Fill the middle with extra jam if any need a little more jam.
+Move cookies to a cooling rack or clean cooking towel to cool completely.
+Allow cookies to cool, then enjoy! then enjoy!

 Add A Glaze– A drizzled glaze is another way to take these pretty cookie and make them feel even fancier.
 Use the glaze from my sweet glazed blueberry biscuits recipe to drizzle over these cookies!
 You’ll need powdered sugar, butter, milk, vanilla to make the glaze.